-Glamping is a type of lodging that mixes the experience of camping outdoors with the comfort of the best hotels.
-Going from Glamping near Bogotá is an excellent plan to do as a couple or as a family.
+Glamping is a type of accommodation that mixes the experience of camping outdoors with the comfort of the best hotels, and properly going from Glamping near Bogotá is an excellent plan to do with your partner or family.

 7. SUTATAUSA, CUNDINAMARCA

-Sutatausa will offer you the most incredible natural viewpoints, since being located between the valleys of Ubaté and the savanna of Bogotá in the middle of the Cundiboyacense highlands, it enjoys dense vegetation.
+Sutatausa, will offer you natural viewpoints that will leave you breathless, since being located between the Ubaté valleys and the Bogotá savanna in the Cundiboyacense highlands, it enjoys dense vegetation.

 HOW TO GET TO SUTATAUSA FROM BOGOTÁ?

 You can get to Sutatausa by bus from the North Transmilenio Portal of Bogotá, boarding a bus to Ubaté and asking the driver to leave Sutatausa.
 The trip lasts 1 hour and a half, and each trip can be purchased from $10,000 COP.

 If you are looking to spend the night in Sutatausa in a totally natural environment, you can consider booking at least one night in the beautiful cabins of Kamp Nattivo, Bosque Escondido or in Casa Rural El Rincón.